 Dr. Steven Ahrendt is currently a professor of Surgery-Surgical Oncology, as well as Director of Cytoreductive Surgery/HIPEC Program at University of Colorado Hospital and University of Colorado Cancer Center.
 He also practices at UCH Cancer Center.

 With over 20 years of experience, Dr. Ahrendt treats a variety of diseases and conditions, including abdominal cancer, malignant mesothelioma and other abdominal malignancies.
-He has a particular specialty in using hyperthermic intraperitoneal chemotherapy (HIPEC), which has shown great success in treating peritoneal mesothelioma.
+He has a particular speciality in using hyperthermic intraperitoneal chemotherapy (HIPEC), which has shown great success in treating peritoneal mesothelioma.

 Dr. Ahrendt feels strongly about providing care to each patient that is personalized and compassionate to their individual case.
 He also seeks to guide patients through a comprehensive treatment plan, through their survivorship.